How to learn Japanese for beginners: 16 tips to get started

 4. Practice Speaking Early

-Practicing speaking from the start builds confidence and helps reinforce what you’ve learned.
+Practicing speaking Japanese from the start builds confidence and helps reinforce what you’ve learned.

 Many advanced learners at the N1-N2 stage have shared that a huge mistake they made was not outputting early, which became more difficult over time.